Don’t have a life plan all worked out? Don’t panic – you don’t need one. Graduate Fog explains why it’s smart to stay flexible.

 Recruiters agree that the worst thing to see on a candidate’s CV is a big gap – and any experience is good experience.
 With this in mind, it’s a really good idea to do at least do something short-term, while you’re getting your act together looking for longer-term work.
 Even half a day a week volunteering is better than nothing.
 Plus you’ll find it helps with Staying Motivated.

-It’s tempting to spend hours, days, months pondering this question – but don’t bother.
+It’s tempting to spend hours, days, months pondering this question — but we say don’t bother.
 You can’t figure it out on your own.
 Instead, take an educated guess – and just get out there and see what you work you enjoy and what you’re good at.
-If you’ve had a few jobs already, think back to those.
+If you’ve had any jobs already, think back to those.
 What parts of your day did you enjoy the best?
 What personal skills were you using then?
 What other jobs might involve using those same skills?

 If you don’t have much work experience, try the little quiz below.